julioeffgen/node-rest-api-basic/README.md

     - Users data saved in MongoDB
     - Password change
     - Function forgot password
-        - Send the new password by email (coming soon)
+        - Send the new password by email.
+Reference to test mail: https://ethereal.email
 - Security with JWT
     - Authentication
     - Authorization